 We believe that a higher education learning experience should be open and accessible to everyone who has the ability and desire to benefit from it.
 Accordingly, access to the University is on the basis of academic ability and not the ability to pay fees.
 Under the terms of its Access Agreement with the Office for Students (OfS), the University offers bursaries to all new students based on family income.
-Reduced fees, through fee 'waivers' are offered to some continuing students on the same basis.
+Reduced fees, through fee 'waivers', are offered to some continuing students on the same basis.

 The amount put aside for these bursaries and fee reductions is not capped - every student who meets the criteria as detailed on the University's website will receive the benefit to which they are entitled.
-In addition, all students who identified as BAME and commenced their programme of study in 2019 were allocated a bursary for each year of study over a three-year period.
-The hardship fund was maintained in 2020-21 and all attending Care Leavers received bursaries.
+The University's support fund was maintained in 2021-22 and all attending Care Leavers received bursaries.

-During 2020/21, the University has supported the recruitment of students from deprived and underrepresented groups in the region through information and guidance provided to parents and students, bursaries and the establishment of progression agreements with a range of local sixth forms and further education colleges.
-During the pandemic, the University continued to invest in raising the profile and benefits of higher education through its outreach activity with schools across South East England and London via virtual/online Masterclasses and Taster Sessions.
+During 2021-22 academic year, the University has supported the recruitment of students from deprived and under-represented groups in the region through information and guidance provided to parents and students, bursaries and the establishment of progression agreements with a range of local sixth forms and further education colleges.
+The University has continued to invest in raising the profile and benefits of higher education through its outreach activity with schools across South East England and London via virtual/online Masterclasses and Taster Sessions.

 The University places high importance on working in partnership with students to help shape decisions that impact on their education and overall experience.
-Student representation on Programme Boards ensures firm engagement with their curriculum.
+Student representation on Programme Boards ensures engagement and agency in relation to the specific curriculum and context within which studying takes place.
 The Student Forum brings members of senior University management together with the Executive of the Students' Union and other student representatives and meets three times a year to allow free discussion of student-led issues.
 The Vice-Chancellor has a monthly meeting with sabbatical officers with an open agenda.
-A sabbatical officer from the Students' Union sits exofficio on the Board of Governors of the University and they are encouraged to engage in the Board's discussions.
+A sabbatical officer from the Students' Union sits ex-officio on the Board of Governors of the University and they are encouraged to engage in the Board's discussions.
 Representatives of the Students' Union are members of the Academic Board.
-Representatives from the Students' Union also sit on a range of committees and working groups including the Learning, Teaching and Student Experience Committee and other ad hoc project teams.
-Students' Union representation is also typical at a project level where student related capital expenditure is proposed by the University.
-The University also provides multiple ways for our students to submit feedback, which are backed up by University procedures to follow up on any issues raised.
+Representatives from the Students' Union also sit on a range of committees and working groups including the Learning, Teaching and Student Experience Committee and other ad-hoc working groups.
+Students' Union representation is also typical at a project team level, including where student related capital expenditure is proposed by the University.
+The University also provides multiple ways for our students to submit feedback (including online module evaluation), which are backed up by University procedures to follow up on any issues raised.

 The University has a strong and positive working relationship with the Students' Union.
-The University funding of the Students' Union was reviewed for 2020/21.
+The University funding of the Students' Union was reviewed for 2021-22, with the decision being made to increase SU grant in line with planned student growth numbers.
 This University funding recognises the contribution the Students' Union makes to various aspects of the student experience, including student arrivals/welcome, Open Days and the many ways in which the students act as proud and effective ambassadors of the University.